 This policy has been developed to support the arrangements for those staff members who have agreed to become unattached from their substantive position.

 2. Policy Statement

-A staff member who elects to take Child Rearing Leave after a period of fifty-two (52) weeks Parental Leave, Leave Without Pay (LWOP) in excess of fifty-two (52) weeks, or any consecutive periods, including any extension which brings the total period of leave without pay to be in excess of fifty-two (52) weeks, or undertakes an external secondment greater than fifty-two (52) weeks including any extension which brings the total period of external secondment to greater than fifty-two (52) weeks, as a condition for approval they must agree in writing to become unattached from their position at the University so as to enable the University to substantively fill the position to meet ongoing operational requirements.
+A staff member who elects to take Extended Parental Leave after a period of fifty-two (52) weeks Parental Leave, Leave Without Pay (LWOP) in excess of fifty-two (52) weeks, or any consecutive periods, including any extension which brings the total period of leave without pay to be in excess of fifty-two (52) weeks, or undertakes an external secondment greater than fifty-two (52) weeks including any extension which brings the total period of external secondment to greater than fifty-two (52) weeks, as a condition for approval they must agree in writing to become unattached from their position at the University so as to enable the University to substantively fill the position to meet ongoing operational requirements.

 Where a staff member elects to take an internal secondment greater than fifty-two (52) weeks including the any extension which brings the total period of internal secondment to greater than fifty-two weeks, the University will normally follow the “Application of Policy”.

 The University will endeavour, wherever possible, to find a suitable position for an unattached staff member who seeks to return from an approved period of absence from the University.
 This will be dependent upon the availability of a suitable vacant position at an appropriate campus of the University.
 This policy clarifies the procedures that will take place when a staff member signs an agreement that results in becoming unattached from a substantive position.
 It also outlines the procedures that apply when an unattached staff member gives notice that they wish to return to work.

 4. Application of Policy

 4.1.1.
 When a staff member enters into a written agreement, in line with relevant University Policy, to become unattached from a substantive position they will remain a staff member of the University in line with their current contract of employment.